Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Comparison of criteria for steady-state chaos

 Here we provide an example of two ambiguous behaviors of OTOCs in open systems.
 The first model we consider is the one-photon driven-dissipative Kerr resonator whose Hamiltonian reads with Lindblad equation

 The model is known to exhibit a first-order dissipative phase transition in the thermodynamic limit for a critical drive amplitude \cite{minganti_spectral_2018}, and its steady state can be computed analytically \cite{drummond_quantum_1980, drummond_quantum_1981, bartolo_exact_2016}.
 The order parameter (in this case the photon number $n = \langle \hat{a}^{\dagger}\hat{a}\rangle$) abruptly jumps from zero to a finite value.
-Close to criticality, the system displays bistability, switching between two fixed points, which is non-chaotic \cite{drummond_quantum_1980, bartolo_exact_2016}.
+Close to criticality, the system displays bistability, switching between two fixed points \cite{drummond_quantum_1980, bartolo_exact_2016}.

-In Fig.~\ref{fig:OTOCs}(a) we numerically show the behavior of the steady-state OTOC \eqref{Eq:OTOC_def}.
+In Fig.~\ref{fig:OTOCs} (a) we numerically show the behavior of the steady-state OTOC \eqref{Eq:OTOC_def}.
 Away from criticality, the OTOC predicts the model's integrability, while close to the critical point, in the presence of optical bistability, OTOC's behavior becomes ambiguous.
-Fig.~\ref{fig:OTOCs}(b) shows the full Liouvillian spectrum diagonalized for a cutoff $N_c=30$, which is manifestly regular.
+Fig.~\ref{fig:OTOCs} (b) shows the full Liouvillian spectrum diagonalized for a cutoff $N_c=30$, which is manifestly regular.
 Integrability is confirmed by the SSQT criterion, which shows how only a few eigenvalues are involved in steady-state dynamics.

-Finally, we demonstrate that OTOCs are also not predictive of transient chaos.
-Here, we consider the driven-dissipative Bose-Hubbard dimer discussed in Sec.~\ref{sec:model} Results are shown in Fig.~\ref{fig:OTOCs_2}. $O_{\rm ss}(\tau)$ rapidly increases only in the regions where the SSQT criterion predicts steady-state chaos [see Fig.~\ref{fig:OTOCs_2}(a)].
+Finally, we show that OTOCs can be not predictive of transient chaos.
+Here, we consider the driven-dissipative Bose-Hubbard dimer discussed in Sec.~\ref{sec:quantum_simulation}.
+Results are shown in Fig.~\ref{fig:OTOCs_2} for the mode $\hat{a}_1$. $O_{\rm ss}(\tau)$ rapidly increases only in the regions where the SSQT criterion predicts steady-state chaos [see Fig.~\ref{fig:OTOCs_2} (a)].
 These findings support the results obtained in the main text.
-When we consider transient chaos, instead, we see that OTOCs are rather non-predictive [c.f.
-Fig.~\ref{fig:OTOCs_2}(b)].
+When we consider transient chaos, instead, we see that OTOCs may be non-predictive [c.f.
+Fig.~\ref{fig:OTOCs_2} (b)].
 For instance, a point characterized by both transient and steady-state DQC displays similar features with respect to one completely integrable.
-We thus conclude that OTOCs can be not capable of determining transient chaos in dissipative systems.
+We thus conclude that OTOCs in Eq.~\eqref{eqs:OTOCs} may not be capable of determining transient chaos in dissipative systems.
 We argue that the reason for this lack of correspondence is due to the exponential nature of the Liouvillian map, which may compensate for the diverging growth of the OTOC.